JupiterKwan/DailyRewardEnhanced_Fabric/README.md

 ---

+## TODO

+- Support to display multi-language item name.
+- Optimize player's last-login-date to make it remember who has logged in when server shutdown.

+---

+## Update News

+### Version 1.1

+- Add luxury roll effect with sound &  ```/Title``` command.
+- Add Customized command to add black list item & show reward black list.
+- Fix some bugs.

-## Version 1.0.0
+### Version 1.0

-### Features
+#### Features

 - Migrate Code from Spigot to Fabric.
 If you are using ```paper/spigot``` server, you can check out [DailyReward_Spigot](https://github.com/JupiterKwan/DailyReward_Spigot).

-### TODO

-- Luxury roll effect with sound &  ```/Title``` command.
-- Add Customized command to add black list item & show reward black list.
-- Optimize player's last-login-date to make it remember who has logged in when server shutdown.